camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 2. Every file in Web Modeler requires a project.
 Click **New project**.
 3. Name your project and select **Create new file > BPMN Diagram**.
 4. Give your file a descriptive name.
 In this case, name it `Decide for Dinner`.
 5. Make sure to name the process itself as well.
 Click the empty canvas, and specify the process name and technical ID in the properties panel.
-This specifies how the process will appear in other tools of Camunda Platform 8.
+This specifies how the process will appear in other tools of Camunda 8.

 Try it in the step-by-step demo: